ETP102 - Social Contexts of Education

 1 x 1 hour Class per week, 1 x 2 hour Seminar per week.

-Professional Experience: Students are also required to attend a 5 day teaching practicum.
+Professional Experience: Students are also required to attend a 5 day professional experience placement.

 AT 1: Report on educational space, 2000 words, 50%

 AT 2: Collaborative research process, 2000 words, 50%